PyPI version

 Installation

 unfurl is available on PyPI.
-You can install using pip (or pip3):
+You can install using pipx or pip:

-Running unfurl home --init creates a virtual Python environment to run unfurl in so by default unfurl only installs the minimal requirements needed to run the command line.
-If you want to run unfurl using your system Python install it with the “full” option:
+By default, Unfurl creates an Unfurl home project with a virtual Python environment for deployments so Unfurl only installs the minimal requirements needed to run the command line.
+If you want to deploy in the same environment, install it with the “full” option:

 You can also install unfurl directly from this repository to get the latest code: